 Courses at Bridge Pottery

-I import and sell a stoneware clay produced by Solargil from St Amand en Puisaye, near La Borne in France.
-I can organise for tonne orders to go directly to your address otherwise you would need to organise collection from my pottery.
+I use a stoneware clay produced by Solargil from St Amand en Puisaye, near La Borne in France.

 This clay has traditionally been used in this region of France to produce wood fired salt glaze, pots, tiles and bricks.
 The clay is high in silica and very carbonaceous, almost black when soft and dries grey.
 It is rich in minerals, very plastic and lovely to throw.